mateeeeeee/DirectHook/README.md

 Supported APIs: D3D9, D3D10, D3D11, D3D12, DirectDraw 7.

 ## TODO
- - Add support for newer interfaces of DirectX classes which provide more methods that can be hooked (e.g. `IDXGISwapChain1` vs `IDXGISwapChain`)
  - Consider adding support for non-DirectX graphics APIs such as OpenGL and Vulkan

-## Example
+## Samples
-For each supported API, the Samples folder includes a simple DLL that hooks a few of the API functions, along with an application whose calls are intercepted by the DLL.
+"For each supported API, the Samples folder includes a basic DLL that hooks into several API functions, as well as an application whose calls are intercepted by this DLL.
+The samples also demonstrate how to use DirectHook to implement an ImGui hook for supported APIs.

-Also each of the supported APIs provides two utility headers for easier use, one for **hook indices** and the other one for **API typedefs/aliases**.
+Each of the supported APIs provides two utility headers for easier use, one for **hook indices** and the other one for **API typedefs/aliases**.
 Indices are provided as enum members, while typedefs are provided as using aliases.
 ### D3D11

 In case of D3D11, hook indices look like this: